gimelbrantlab/magic/README.md

 *Input folder*: contains mark and control files in the bigWig file format (.bigWig or .bw).
-Mark files contain chromatin mark enrichment data across an organism's genome, generally ChIP-Seq, and control files contain baseline data (without mark antibody) for the same experiment.
+Mark files contain chromatin mark enrichment data across an organism's genome, generally ChIP-Seq, and control files contain baseline data for the same experiment.
 For a given mark name, mark files must be named as [mark name]_mark.bigWig or [mark name]_mark.bw, and that mark's corresponding control file must be named [mark name]_control.bigWig or [mark_name]_control.bw.